nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary
 1. **ABCLI**
-Our product name
+Our product name.

 1. **CLI**
 Command line interface. the text box presented to the user.

 1. **Command Line**
-A text box where you enter commands
+A text box where you enter commands.

+1. **Flag**
+In our context, a flag is something preceded by a /, but is not the initial command. e.g in `/add /n <name>`,  `/n` is a flag but `/view` is not.

 1. **GUI**
 Graphical user interface.
 The screen you see when opening the application.

 1. **Java**
-A programming language
+A programming language.

 1. **Parameter**
-A value that you need to provide for the command to work. e.g in /add <name>, <name> is a parameter.
+A value that you need to provide for the command to work. e.g in `/add /n <name>`, `<name>` is a parameter.

 1. **Windows**
 An operating system